Should they stay or should they go?

 Before you decide, here are some questions you may want to consider:

-- How much time do the staff spend with your pet each day, for example grooming or walking?
+• How much time do the staff spend with your pet each day?
+Do they groom or walk them?

 Before you go on holiday pet checklist

-Whether you decide to take your pet with you or leave it at home, proper preparation will go a long way.
+Whether you decide to take your cat, dog, or any other pet travelling abroad with you, or leave them at home, proper preparation will go a long way.

 Checklist for your pet sitter or boarding accommodation